 Cypriot stag Askos: Middle Bronze Age III (1750-1600 BC)

-White Painted Ware Askos in the form of a stag with 8 point antlers, but unusually no face, and the enlarged tail functioning as a spout in the usual way of the period.
+White Painted Ware Askos in the form of a stag with 8 point antlers, but unusually no modelled face (though the [paint is missing in this area and may have delineated the face).
+The enlarged tail functions as a spout in the usual way of the period.
 Handle pierced twice, possibly for suspension in line with axis of figure.
-Body covered in chequerboard patterns in dark paint on a creamy white slip, some of it a little worn.
+Body covered in chequerboard patterns in dark paint on a creamy white slip, some of it a little worn, especially at the front.
 Otherwise intact.

 Askoi were used to pour libations of oil, wine or beer.
 They appear in this period usually in the form of horned animals, especially bulls or, especially later, in the Late Bronze Age, as a wine-skin with bull's head.
 Usually, but not in this case, the mouth of the animal forms a spout.
 Rhytons, another form of (usually) animal shaped vessel prevalent in the Late Bronze Age in the form of bulls (of which there are hundreds extant) had, in addition, a filling hole.